yaseen95/etchedjournal/DesignConsiderations.md

 won't allow it, but should the backend support it?

 A few scenarios arise:

 1. A user wishes to encrypt their etches with new keys.
 Might happen if/when:
     - User changes the master key
     - There was a bug with how we were encrypting the data
     - There was a bug with a browser specific crypto implementation (really, really doubt this)

 2. A user wants to add/edit tags to an etch

-        This is complex and depends on how we want to implement tags
+    This is complex and depends on how we want to implement tags:
     - Are they inside the encrypted payload
     - Are they a separate encrypted field on the etch/entry

-    3. We change the format of the etches and want to gracefully upgrade formats I don't see having too many data formats, but just in case
+3. We change the format of the etches and want to gracefully upgrade formats

+    I don't see having too many data formats, but just in case

 ### How do we enable searching?